-- Level 1: Unadjusted quoted prices in active markets that are accessible at the measurement date for identical, unrestricted assets or liabilities. - Level 2: Quoted prices in markets that are not active, or inputs that are observable, either directly or indirectly, for substantially the full term of the asset or liability. - Level 3: Prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable (supported by little or no market activity).
+- Level 2: Quoted prices in markets that are not active, or inputs that are observable, either directly or indirectly, for substantially the full term of the asset or liability. - Level 3: Prices or valuation techniques that require inputs that are both significant to the fair value measurement and unobservable (supported by little or no market activity).

 The Company's cash is classified as Level 1 of the fair value hierarchy.
-The carrying values of receivables and accounts payable approximate their fair values because of the short-term nature of these instruments.
+The carrying values of receivables, loan receivable, and accounts payable approximate their fair values because of the short-term nature of these instruments.